xwangSGG/xwangSGG.github.io/_pages/about.md

 # 🔥 **News**
+- ● *2025.04*: &nbsp;🎉🎉 Our PG-SAG paper was accepted by the PFG Journal of Photogrammetry, Remote Sensing and GeoInformation Science.
+- ● *2025.04*: &nbsp;🎉🎉 Our on-the-fly SfMv2 paper was accepted by ISPRS Journal of Photogrammetry and Remote Sensing.
 - ● *2025.02*: &nbsp;🎉🎉 Our Glossy-Gaussian paper was accepted by IEEE Singal Processing Letters.[link](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10878500).
 - ● *2024.12*: &nbsp;🎉🎉 I joined the Editoral Board Member (EBM) team of ASPRS Photogrammetric Engineering & Remote Sensing (PE&RS)[link](https://my.asprs.org/PERS/PERS/About/Editorial-Board.aspx?hkey=963ea6ac-35b5-494d-ba45-d3d325588c26).
 - ● *2024.10*: &nbsp;🎉🎉 I was nominated as an AE by PFG-Journal Photogrammetry, Remote Sensing and GeoInformation Science [link](https://link.springer.com/journal/41064).